Polygalae Radix | Yuan zhi | Onji

 Polygala tenuifolia root extract is Non-GMO and Vegan.

-Because preclinical research suggests the potential for adaptogenic properties of Polygala tenuifolia, we consider dosing to follow hormetic principles similar to herbal adaptogens (see Neurohacker Dosing Principles).
+Because preclinical research suggests the potential for adaptogenic properties of Polygala tenuifolia, we consider formulation to follow hormetic principles similar to herbal adaptogens (see Neurohacker Dosing Principles).
 Herbal adaptogens tend to have a hormetic zone (or range) where there’s a favorable biological response.
 It’s important to be in this zone; it’s just as important not to be above it.
-Based on human studies and traditional uses, we’d consider the dose range for concentrated extracts to be about 100-300 mg daily (about 1-3 grams of crude root powder).
-Our goal with P. tenuifolia, as with all ingredient choices, is to select the appropriate dose keeping in mind both the ingredient and the other ingredients being used in a formulation.
-In other words, if we are also supplying other adaptogens and nootropic extracts, we are likely to dose P. tenuifolia towards the lower end of the range.
+Based on human studies and traditional uses, we’d consider the serving range for concentrated extracts to be about 100-300 mg daily (about 1-3 grams of crude root powder).
+Our goal with P. tenuifolia, as with all ingredient choices, is to select the appropriate serving keeping in mind both the ingredient and the other ingredients being used in a formulation.
+In other words, if we are also supplying other adaptogens and nootropic extracts, we are likely to choose an amount of P. tenuifolia towards the lower end of the range.*

 Supports learning and memory* [1–4]